 I really enjoyed presentations by medical doctors on what they had experienced in the Emergency Departments, and how they changed their roles to change laws and policies.

-I found the issue of Fetal Alcohol Spectrum Disorder (FASD) most interesting.
+I found the issue of Fetal Alcohol Spectrum Disorder (FASD) most interesting, as it is an area of alcohol harm that we are targeting in our community.
 It is positive that FASD is now better recognised in Australia.
 Hopefully, there can be even further reduction in FASD with more education and all healthcare professionals working together to educate the community.

 Sophia Miniecon, Case worker at the Barkly Region Alcohol & Drug Abuse Advisory Group (BRADAAG)